-Kenneth I. Juster was unanimously confirmed by the U.S. Senate on November 2, 2017 and appointed by the President on November 3, 2017 to be the 25th United States Ambassador to the Republic of India on November 23, 2017, when he presented his letter of credence to the President of India.
+Kenneth I. Juster was unanimously confirmed by the U.S. Senate on November 2, 2017 and appointed by the President on November 3, 2017 to be the 25th United States Ambassador to the Republic of India.
+He presented his credentials to the President of India on November 23, 2017.
 Mr. Juster has almost 40 years of experience as a senior business executive, senior law partner, and senior government official.

 Mr. Juster previously served from January to June 2017 as the Deputy Assistant to the President for International Economic Affairs and Deputy Director of the National Economic Council.
 He was a senior member of both the National Security Council staff and the National Economic Council staff.
 In this role, Mr. Juster coordinated the Administration’s international economic policy and integrated it with national security and foreign policy.
 He also served as the lead U.S. negotiator (“Sherpa”) in the run-up to the G7 Summit in Taormina, Italy.

 Prior to that, Mr. Juster was a Partner and Managing Director, from 2010-2017, at the global investment firm Warburg Pincus, where he focused on a broad range of issues, including geopolitical risk, global public policy, regulatory matters, and environmental, social, and governance initiatives relating to the Firm’s investment activities and portfolio companies.
 From 2005-2010, Mr. Juster was Executive Vice President of Law, Policy, and Corporate Strategy at salesforce.com, a software company that pioneered cloud computing for business enterprises